A Complete Guide to Obtaining a Driver’s License, Insuring and Registering a Car in Massachusetts

 - For each Class combined D and M Driver's License Conversion – $130

 Driver’s License Conversion Process for non-U.S. Citizens

-For the folks moving to Massachusetts from abroad, the process of converting a Driver’s License from a foreign country is different from that of a U.S. resident from another state.
+For folks moving to Massachusetts from abroad, the process of converting a Driver’s License from a foreign country is different to that of a U.S. resident from another state.

 As a non-U.S. citizen, you will have to take the full driver’s test, meaning you have to pass the written test, the road test, and the vision exam.
-Additionally, you have to present identification documents, similar to the ones outlined above.
-You may be safe from all this hassle and drive freely in Massachusetts if you have a valid license from countries approved by the RMV.
-Some of these countries are:
+Additionally, you have to present identification documents similar to the ones outlined above.
+You may be safe from all this hassle and drive freely in Massachusetts if you have a valid license from countries approved by the RMV, which includes: